Search the FAQ

 Check your exposure with the Accidental Provider Classifier.

-No. Your vendor's compliance covers their provider obligations.
-It does not satisfy your deployer obligations under Articles 26-27.
+No. A vendor’s provider compliance does not automatically satisfy your deployer duties.

 Usually yes.
 Article 3(4) defines a deployer as a person using an AI system under its authority, except for personal non-professional use.
 If employees use ChatGPT, Copilot, or similar tools in business workflows, the organisation is typically a deployer.